FrankenBit/SkinBrowser/README.md

 ## Overview
-The Skin Browser can be used to browse the IMGUI styles available in the Unity 3D editor to use them in your own editor windows, inspectors or drawers.
+The Skin Browser can be used to browse the IMGUI styles available in the Unity 3D Editor to use them in your own editor windows, inspectors or drawers.

 ![Example View](images/ExampleView.png)